 This course provides a technical background to the Designer.
 The course covers material related to the actual production of design materials that are often overlooked during education and usually learned by experience.
-Press-checks, color specifications and proofing, pre-press art, file preparation, paper selections, and characteristics will all be addressed as well as search engine optimization, buying a domain name and hosting.
+Press-checks, color specifications and proofing, pre-press art, file preparation, paper selections, and characteristics will all be addressed.
 Field trips will be included.